EspejoLuis/quantlib-multilang/docs/devlogs/devlog_09_25.md

 - Implemented `default()` as trait for `Default`

-## 3 September 2025 - Date - Rust:
+## 3 September 2025 - Date - Rust

 - Change to lifetime `'a`:
   - In C++, const Date& means “borrow this Date, don’t copy it.”
   - In Rust, this is expressed with &'a Date: a reference tied to a lifetime 'a.
   - The impl<'a> tells Rust: this implementation works for any lifetime 'a:

   ```rust
   impl<'a> Display for IsoDate<'a> {
       fn fmt(&self, f: &mut Formatter) -> Result { ... }
   }
   ```

   - The public API must also carry the lifetime forward, ensuring the returned object cannot outlive the borrowed date:

   ```rust
   pub fn iso_date<'a>(d: &'a Date) -> impl Display + 'a {
       detail::IsoDate { date: d }
   }
   ```

   - `impl<'a> Display for IsoDate<'a>` -> implement Display for borrowed dates with lifetime 'a.
-  - `impl Display + 'a ` -> the returned object implements Display and is valid only as long as the borrowed Date lives.
+  - `impl Display + 'a` -> the returned object implements Display and is valid only as long as the borrowed Date lives.
     This makes Rust’s API faithful to QuantLib: borrowed views of a Date instead of copying.

-## 4 September 2025 - Thursday - Date - Rust:
+## 4 September 2025 - Thursday - Date - Rust

 - Updated `period.rs` with lifetime `'a`.
 - Update `weekday.rs` with lifetime `'a`:

   ```rust
   pub(crate) struct LongWeekday<'a> {
       pub(crate) weekday: &'a Weekday,
   }
   ```

   'a does not exist at runtime.
 It’s not a variable, not memory, not data.
 It’s purely for the compiler to enforce borrowing rules.
 Example with a car:
   Imagine 'a is a parking permit:
   - You borrow a car (&Weekday) but the permit says you can only keep it until 'a expires.
   - LongWeekday<'a> is the parking lot that stores the borrowed car.
   - When 'a ends, you must return the car — you can’t keep using it.

-## 5 September 2025 - Friday - Date - Rust:
+## 5 September 2025 - Friday - Date - Rust

 - Modified MonthIndex for `month_length()`.
 Didn't need to pass MonthIndex.
 Month was better
 - Implement `advance()` to increase `date` by a timeunit.
 Unit test but check coverage.
 - Note: `year_offset()` allows you to have 2200 because year=2200 gives you the offset for 31-Dec-2199.
 But `year` cannot be higher than 2199.

-## 6 September 2025 - Saturday - Date - Rust:
+## 6 September 2025 - Saturday - Date - Rust

 - Checked and completed coverage unit test for `advance()`
 - Adjust `add`,`sub`,`div`from